top of page

 Pocket fillers

 Exactly like today, any item of clothing with pockets always gets stuffed full of items.
 The military uniform these soldiers lived in would be no different.
-From simple items like period coins and bank notes.
-Chewing gum packets.
-Receipts.
-Identification and other paperwork.
+From simple items like period coins and bank notes to chewing gum packets, receipts, identification and other paperwork.
 Notebook and pencil.
 Envelopes/writing paper.
 Small bibles.
-If you can think of something small, it was probably rammed into a soldiers pocket at some point.
-You almost have complete freedom here!
+Spoon.
+Pocket knife.
+Playing cards or dice.
+Cigarettes or a pipe (with tobacco, pipe cleaners and maybe a pipe tool).
+Zippo lighter or matches.
+If you can think of something small, it was probably rammed into a soldier's pocket at some point.
+As long as it's period correct, you have almost complete freedom here!

 Footlockers

-You know at the point you need a footlocker to put all your kit in, that this hobby has taken over!
-However, there is almost no reason to take these to an event, it is a handy way to store and keep all your items organised well at home.
-There was no strict order that a foot locker should be laid out in, mainly as soldiers would all have very different contents.
-However, it had to be both neat and organised.
+When you reach the point you need a footlocker to put all your kit in, you'll know that this hobby has taken over!
+However, there is almost no reason to take these to an event.
+A footlocker, however, is a handy way to store and keep all your items well organized at home.
+There was no strict order for the layout of a footlocker, mainly as soldiers would all have very different contents.
+However, it did have to be both neat and well organized.

 2.jpg